 When a parent determines that there is a school-related concern that needs to be addressed with school officials, the sequential steps outlined below should be followed.
-Hanover Schools seeks to work collaboratively with parents to find the fastest resolution to any problem.
+Hanover Schools seek to work collaboratively with parents to find the fastest resolution to any problem.

-- The parent should address the concern with the staff member most directly involved, (i.e., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - 2.
-If the matter is not resolved at this level, the parent may bring the concern to the Principal. - 3.
+- 1. The parent should address the concern with the staff member most directly involved, (e.g., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - If the matter is not resolved at this level, the parent may bring the concern to the Curriculum Directors, then the Principal. - 3.
 If the matter continues to remain unresolved, the parent may bring the concern to the attention of the Superintendent. - 4.
-If the matter still remains unresolved, the parent may bring the concern to the attention of the School Committee by directly contacting the School Committee Chairperson and requesting appropriate action.
+If the matter still remains unresolved, the parent may bring the concern to the attention of the school committee by directly contacting the School Committee Chairperson and requesting appropriate action.